ForstaGlobal/frontend-candidate-challenge/README.md

 3. Create a pull request targeting this repo.

 If you have any doubts about the fork + pull request workflow you can refer to [this guide](https://reflectoring.io/github-fork-and-pull/).

+## DEADLINE
+You can take all the time you need (but please not more than 2 weeks).

+Submit your PR when you are proud of your code :-)